Mercatura-Developers-Team/Mercx/README.md

 ### XRC Canister
 - **Candid Path**: `xrc/xrc.did`
 - **WASM**: Compressed WebAssembly module path `xrc/xrc.wasm.gz`
-- **Description**: Provides extended functionalities for token operations that go beyond the standard protocols.
-It may include features like token customization, additional tokenomics mechanisms, and enhanced security features.
+- **Description**:  Exchange Rate Canister calculates exchange rates using a unique aggregation method and it's  essential for executing transactions on the platform, ensuring that all trades are conducted at fair and accurate market rates.

 ### ICRC1 Ledger Canister
 - **Candid Path**: Remote URL to Candid interface
 - **WASM**: Remote URL to the compressed WebAssembly module
-- **Description**: Implements the ICRC1 token standard, managing the lifecycle of tokens including issuance, transfer, and balance tracking.
+- **Description**: Implements  BELLA token standard, managing the lifecycle of tokens including issuance, transfer, and balance tracking.
 This canister is crucial for ensuring compliance with the ICRC1 standard across the MercX platform.

 ### ICRC1 Index Canister
 - **Candid Path**: Remote URL to Candid interface